 The practice is most common in the western, eastern, and north-eastern regions of Africa, in some countries the Middle East and Asia, as well as among migrants from these areas.

 According to UNICEF every 7 minutes somewhere in the world, an adolescent is killed by an act of violence.
-The following map shows homicide rates for children 0-19 years old, country by country.
+The map here shows homicide rates for children 0-19 years old, country by country.

 As can be seen, there are huge regional differences.
 In 2015, the homicide rate in Latin America and the Caribbean was almost five times higher than the global average.